Bull Mastiffs

 HISTORY:

-There is also controversy surrounding the mystery as to how the first Mastiff arrived on British soil.
+There is also controversy surrounding the mystery of how the first Mastiff arrived on British soil.
 There are at least four viable possibilities.
-Based on surviving breeds across Europe and Asia, it is believed that the earliest farmers in the Middle East developed a large, livestock guardian breed similar to the modern day Great Pyrenees or Akbash Dog.
+Based on surviving breeds across Europe and Asia, it is believed that the earliest farmers in the Middle East developed a large, livestock guardian breed similar to the modern-day Great Pyrenees or Akbash Dog.
 These dogs spread across Europe with agriculture.
-Such dogs (now known as Lupomolossoids) may have arrived in Britain thousands of years ago to defend sheep and goats from predation from such creatures as wolves.
+Such dogs (now known as Lupomolossoids) may have arrived in Britain thousands of years ago to defend sheep and goats from predators like wolves.
 Although not true Mastiffs, the ancient Britons could have selectively bred these dogs until they became Mastiffs.
-Depictions on ancient Mesopotamian and Egyptian artwork show dogs very similar to the modern Mastiff between 5,000 and 7,000 years ago.
+Depictions in ancient Mesopotamian and Egyptian artwork show dogs very similar to the modern Mastiff between 5,000 and 7,000 years ago.
 These drawings typically show these dogs in a combat role, although some also depict them guarding livestock.
 This region was also home to a people known as the Phoenicians, who were famous across the Mediterranean as traders.
 Many stories claim that Phoenician traders brought the first Mastiff to England on a voyage of trade and discovery.
 However, this story is impossible to verify and is unlikely for many reasons, not the least of which is that it would have been very hard to transport such a large dog such a long distance by sea in ancient vessels.
 In truth, the validity of either of these theories is difficult to assess, as almost no records exist of pre-Roman Britain.
-What is known for sure is that some type of massive guardian dog was present in Britain prior to Roman conquest.
+What is known for sure is that some type of massive guardian dog was present in Britain prior to the Roman conquest.

 APPEARANCE: